FREE SHIPPING OVER £29

 Dietary Indiscretion or Sudden Food Change

-Dogs love to sneak table scraps, garbage or new treats.
-Rich or spoiled food can upset their stomach and irritate the intestines.
+Dogs love to sneak table scraps, garbage, new treats, or even foreign objects.
+Rich or spoiled food can upset their stomach and irritate the intestines, and swallowing sharp objects can injure the gut and lead to blood in the stool.

 Symptoms: Mild diarrhoea with possible streaks of blood.

-Tip: Feed a bland diet and monitor, but visit a vet if it persists.
+Tip: Feed a bland diet and monitor, but visit a vet if it persists, and tell your vet if your dog got into food meant for other dogs.

 Parasites and Worms